 This is a must-read for anyone that’s developing a marketing strategy or running marketing campaigns.
 This is another heavy hitter from Seth Godin where he explains the notion of permission marketing.

-The idea is that brands should move away from disruptive advertising and market to the customer in a way that doesn’t disrupt their online experience.
-It’s a great mindset for any kind of omnichannel strategy because that user experience is crucial.
+The idea is that brands should move away from disruptive advertising and market to the potential customer in a way that doesn’t disrupt their online experience.
+It’s a great mindset for any omnichannel strategy because that user experience is crucial.
 There are many different touchpoints along the customer journey and this book helps brands focus on putting the user first and not disrupting their experience.

 Authors: Seth Godin